build-on-aws/content/concepts/create-idv-idp-machine-learning-solution/index.md

 ---
 title: "Create a Precise and Cost-Effective Identity Verification and Intelligent Document Processing Solution for Financial Applications Using Amazon Rekognition and Amazon Textract"
-description: "Learn to design an ML powered solution to automate identity verification and document processing using Amazon Rekognition and Amazon Textract"
+description: "Automate ID verification and document processing with ML solutions."
 tags:
   - amazon-rekognition
   - amazon-textract